Eczema (Atopic Dermatitis) Causes

 Typically one must be born with the genes that can allow the development eczema, plus an environmental stimulus to cause the skin to break out.
 Recent discoveries in eczema have found that normal bacteria found on the skin can drive eczema flares.

-Our physicians understand how frustrating living with eczema can be, so he offers several options for the treatment of eczema.
+Our physicians understand how frustrating living with eczema can be, so they offer several options for the treatment of eczema.
 In most cases, he can help patients gain the knowledge and tools they need to effectively manage their eczema in just a few office visits.

 There have been several recent advances that provide inexpensive ways to treat and even prevent eczema.
 Some of the older ways that professionals have managed eczema have not been helpful for many patients.

-Call us at 817-431-6555 (Keller) or 469-312-7302 (Coppell) to schedule an appointment.
+Contact us to schedule an appointment.
 We will develop a treatment plan designed for your individual needs and situation, while also incorporating the latest breakthroughs in eczema treatment.